Skip to main content

 inductor-symbols.jpg

-When the time-varying current flows through an inductor, the magnetic field is created which induces an electromotive force (e.m.f.) (voltage) in the inductor.
+When the time-varying current flows through an inductor, a magnetic field is created, which induces an electromotive force (e.m.f.) (voltage) in the inductor.
 Voltage V, across an inductor of inductance L, is given by:

 V = L di/dt